JeffLiHK/restaurant_pos/README.md

 ## Setup the project

-1. Using IDEA or other IDE to open the project and setup the springboot and maven environment
+1. Using IDEA to open the project and setup the springboot and maven environment
 2. Prepare MySQL, and create a database named 'restaurant'
 3. Import/Execute the sql file inside the db folder into your restaurant database to setup all tables and data
 4. Find the application.yml inside the path src/main/resources/